domeengine/dome/docs/modules/dome.md

 - If `code` is `0`, then this will immediately shutdown DOME in a graceful manner, but no other Wren code will execute after this call.
 - Otherwise, the current Fiber will be aborted, the game loop will exit and DOME will shutdown.

+## Version
+This class provides information about the version of DOME which is currently running.
+You can use this to check that all the features you require are supported.
+DOME uses semantic versioning, split into a major.minor.patch breakdown.

+### Static Fields
+#### `static major: Number`
+The major component of the version number.
+#### `static minor: Number`
+The minor component of the version number.
+#### `static patch: Number`
+The patch component of the version number.
+#### `static toString: String`
+A string containing the complete semantic version of the DOME instance running.

+#### `static toList: List<Number>`
+A list of the version components, in `[major, minor, patch]` order.

+### Static Methods
+#### `static atLeast(version: String): boolean`
+This takes a version as a string of the form `x.y.z`, and returns true if the current version of DOME is at least that of the version specified.

 ## Window